mschnetzer/athex/README.md

 ## Caveat

 Due to the hexagon size (15km), two districts (Rust and Waidhofen an der Ybbs) are not included in the  map.
-You can modify the hexagon size in the code file to get your custom hexagon map.
+You can modify the hexagon size in the R-code file to get your custom hexagon map.

 ## Credits

-The original idea and code can be found here: https://rpubs.com/dieghernan/beautifulmaps_I
+Find the original idea and code here: https://rpubs.com/dieghernan/beautifulmaps_I and the map data for Austria here: https://github.com/ginseng666/GeoJSON-TopoJSON-Austria/tree/master/2021